junghoon2/kube-books/ch11/rook/Documentation/ceph-pool-crd.md

 * `erasureCoded`: Settings for an erasure-coded pool.
 If specified, `replicated` settings must not be specified.
 See below for more details on [erasure coding](#erasure-coding).
   * `dataChunks`: Number of chunks to divide the original object into
   * `codingChunks`: Number of coding chunks to generate
 * `failureDomain`: The failure domain across which the data will be spread.
 This can be set to a value of either `osd` or `host`, with `host` being the default setting.
-A failure domain can also be set to a different type (e.g. `rack`), if it is added as a `location` in the [Storage Selection Settings](ceph-cluster-crd.md#storage-selection-settings).
+A failure domain can also be set to a different type (e.g. `rack`), if the OSDs are created on nodes with the supported [topology labels](ceph-cluster-crd.md#osd-topology).
+If the `failureDomain` is changed on the pool, the operator will create a new CRUSH rule and update the pool.
     If a `replicated` pool of size `3` is configured and the `failureDomain` is set to `host`, all three copies of the replicated data will be placed on OSDs located on `3` different Ceph hosts.
 This case is guaranteed to tolerate a failure of two hosts without a loss of data.
 Similarly, a failure domain set to `osd`, can tolerate a loss of two OSD devices.

     If erasure coding is used, the data and coding chunks are spread across the configured failure domain.